 Resilient Heritage History

 In November 2014, Daniel founded Resilient Heritage as a blog for a more broadened discourse of historic preservation including a more nuanced and inclusive conversation about the possibility of historic preservation to lift up community efforts as they apply to shaping the built environment.
 In May 2019, he converted the Resilient Heritage blog into a full-time website for his firm.
-He currently is a member of Forefront and a member of The Association of Consultants to Nonprofits in Chicago.
+Resilient Heritage is a member of The Association of Consultants to Nonprofits in Chicago.

 You may contact Daniel at [email protected] or (503) 449-2155.